EvanAlx/Websites/README.md

 # Websites
-This is a bunch of websites that I've made
+important note:
+these are very simple websites that may have some issues.